 The men's basketball team gets an early start to practice this season during UNCW's annual "Midnite Madness."

-iPlant delivers free big data tech to the bioscience
+iPlant delivers free big data tech to the bioscience community

 The National Science Foundation recently renewed a $50 million grant to a group of universities, one being UNCW, that have taken an innovative approach to delivering big data tools to plant science researchers who might not have the resources for them.

 "I think it's interesting how much (TV) seems to have changed from a very tactile, sculptural object in your house - this giant television set - to these really slim, streamlined screens," said UNCW assistant professor Courtney Johnson.